Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 CREATE UNIQUE INDEX teacher_meta_id_uindex ON zipcode.teacher_meta (id);
 ```

-Here we use the `TINYINT` column and make those unsigned
+Here we use the `TINYINT` column and make those unsigned.

 -

 ### Schemas and Tables

-Now we have tables but we have learned that teachers are actually going to have a first name and last name and the devs have said they want these to be two separate fields.
+Now we have tables, but we have learned that teachers are actually going to have a first name and last name, and the devs have said they want these to be two separate fields.
 Before we continue let's `ALTER` this table.

 We are going to `ADD` first name amd last name.
 Then we will `DROP` name.